allthingslinux/tux/docs/content/user/modules/utility/wiki.md

 The embed is formatted to make it easy to quickly identify relevant articles and access the full documentation.

+!!! tip "English Results Prioritized"
+    The wiki search automatically prioritizes English results by filtering out articles with language codes in parentheses (e.g., "(es)", "(fr)").
+This ensures you get the most relevant English documentation first.

 ## Error Handling

 ### No Results Found